Alqajar

 Alqajar (القجر) is a city in the Central District of Minudasht County, Golestan province, Iran.
-It's on the foothills of the Eastern Alborz range, less than 5km southwest of Minudasht city.
+The city is on the foothills of the Eastern Alborz range, less than 5km southwest of the city of Minudasht.

 As a village, it was the capital of Chehel Chay Rural District until its capital was transferred to the village of Qalami.

 Demographics

 Population

 At the time of the 2006 National Census, Alqajar's population was 3,910 in 991 households, when it was a village in Chehel Chay Rural District.
 The following census in 2011 counted 4,893 people in 1,350 households.
 The 2016 census measured the population of the village as 4,780 people in 1,428 households.
 It was the most populous village in its rural district.

-After the census, Alqajar was elevated to the status of a city.
+The village of Alqajar was converted to a city in 2023.